datamapper/do/do_jdbc/README.markdown

 *Native JDBC Support for DataObjects*

-do_jdbc is a gem wrapper for the common library that uses JDBC to support DO drivers running on the JRuby implentation.
+do_jdbc is a gem wrapper for the common library that uses JDBC to support DO drivers running on the JRuby implementation.

 Testing and Installation
 ------------------------